leafhy/void-linux-installer/README.md

 # void-linux-installer
-Bash script to install void linux
+This parrtially interarctive bash script is setup to install void linux musl with herbstluftwm.

+I know next to nothing about bash so use at  your own risk.